top of page

 About the Author

-Griffin Oakley is a licensed trauma-informed therapist practicing via telehealth in Oregon and Florida.
-Their work focuses on complex trauma, identity development, attachment, and helping clients heal from systems that taught them to fear themselves.
-Curious Mind Counseling is an affirming, inclusive practice welcoming LGBTQ+ individuals, neurodivergent clients, and those navigating spiritual or religious harm.
+Griffin is a licensed trauma-informed therapist practicing via telehealth in Oregon and Florida.
+His work focuses on complex trauma, identity development, attachment, and helping clients heal from systems that taught them to fear themselves.

 bottom of page